hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 {:.grid}

 For example, the profile [AU Core Organization](StructureDefinition-au-core-organization.html) requires support for the following choices `Organization.identifier` defined in [AU Base Organization](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-organization.html) to support Healthcare Provider Identifier - Organisation (HPI-O) and Australian Business Number (ABN).
 When claiming conformance to the AU Core Organization Profile:
-- AU Core Responders **SHALL** correctly populate `Organization.identifier` with *at least one* of HPI-O or ABN if an identifier of either of those types is known, or any other identifier (e.g. NATA Accredication Number) when neither HPI-O or ABN are known.
+- AU Core Responders **SHALL** correctly populate `Organization.identifier` with at least one of HPI-O or ABN if known, or any other identifier when neither HPI-O or ABN are known but some other identifier is (e.g. NATA Accredication Number).
 - AU Core Requesters **SHALL** accept Patient resource if `Patient.identifier` is present containing any valid value.
-A valid value may be an HPI-O or ABN, or may be any other allowed identifier (e.g. NATA Accredication Number).
+A valid value may be an HPI-O or ABN, or may be any other valid identifier (e.g. NATA Accredication Number).

 Systems **MAY** support populating and accepting other identifiers, but this is not a requirement of AU Core.